206Dorian/urban-carnival/README.md

 We also have the ending anchor.
 The search is wrapped in the closing parenthesis and then followed by a dollar sign `“$”` The `“$”` means this is the end of the statement and it is how we close a regex search.
-Thats an easy one, you're welcome.
+That's an easy one, you're welcome.

  If we wanted to search for a specific hex value, we could limit the characters we ask the regex to search for but this is used to search for hex values in general and can be tailored by the user for their purposes.